Terms & Conditions

 12. International Students

-11.1 Our short courses, (less than 6 months in duration) are suitable for international travellers who have permission to be in the UK on a Visitor’s Visa.
+12.1 Short courses, (less than 6 months in duration) are suitable for international travellers who

-13. Disabled delegates
+13. Disabled applicants

 14. Student conduct